VEuPathDB/vagrant-rpmbuild/README.md

 checks; manually running `tar` on the source files works fine.

 The default `vboxfs` VirtualBox sharing is slower than NFS and can be a problem with very large source code compiles.
-In general though it is not much worse than a native filesystem.
-The issue with `vboxfs` is that hard links are not allowed on the shared volume (https://www.virtualbox.org/ticket/818) and some software requires them.
-Therefore the `rpmbuild` directory is constructed so the `BUILD` and `BUILDROOT` are on a native filesystem and the other subdirectories are on the shared volume for easy access by host editors and so files (especially spec files) survive a `vagrant destroy`.
-Symbolic links are used to complete the `rpmbuild` directory structure.
+For most software packaging though it is not much worse than a native filesystem.

+A bigger problem with `vboxfs` is that hard links are not allowed on the shared volume (https://www.virtualbox.org/ticket/818) and some software requires them.
+Therefore the `rpmbuild` directory on these VMs is constructed so the `BUILD` and `BUILDROOT` are on a native filesystem and the other subdirectories are on the shared volume for easy access by host editors and so files (especially spec files) survive a `vagrant destroy`.
+Soft symbolic links are used to complete the `rpmbuild` directory structure.

+In some cases, running `make install` on a vboxsf shared volume that is provided by a case-preserving, case-insensitive OS X host volume can result in the message

+    make: `install' is up to date.

+because the source code comes with an `INSTALL` file which validates against make's test for an `install` file.
+The workaround is to avoid compiling on shared volumes or, better, make a case-sensitive partition on your OS X and host your Vagrant project there (the partition does not need to be very big.
+It needs to be big enough to hold source code builds, it does not need to store virtual machine disk images).

 ## Experimental